 - regularly attempt to find a suitable cell trying all frequencies of all RATs that are supported by the UE.
 If a suitable cell is found, UE shall move to camped normally state.

-- if the UE supports voice services and the current cell does not support IMS emergency calls as indicated by the field ims-EmergencySupport in SIB1 as specified in TS 38.331 [3], the UE shall perform cell selection/reselection to an acceptable cell that supports emergency calls in any supported RAT regardless of priorities provided in system information from current cell, if no suitable cell is found.
+- if the UE supports voice services, the UE is not in SNPN access mode and the current cell does not support IMS emergency calls as indicated by the field ims-EmergencySupport in SIB1 as specified in TS 38.331 [3], the UE shall perform cell selection/reselection to an acceptable cell that supports emergency calls in any supported RAT regardless of priorities provided in system information from current cell, if no suitable cell is found.

+- if the UE supports voice services, the UE is in SNPN access mode and the current cell does not support IMS emergency calls as indicated by the field ims-EmergencySupportForSNPN in SIB1 as specified in TS 38.331 [3], the UE shall perform cell selection/reselection to an acceptable cell that supports emergency calls, if no suitable cell is found.

+Editor’s Note: The name of the new field for Emergency Support for SNPN in SIB1 is TBD.
+It is FFS if this field is per cell or per SNPN.

 End of Changes